A Recession is Coming: Save Costs Through Procurement

 Inflation is hitting a 50-year high

 If you are feeling worried about inflation rates and how they will likely affect your business, it's not surprising.
 With Covid restrictions lifted in a post-pandemic climate, many of us thought that the greatest of our financial worries were being left behind.
 Yet, this year’s bottlenecks coupled with an ongoing supply chain crisis have resulted in unprecedented levels of inflation.
 The adverse geopolitical situation in Ukraine has further compounded this issue contributing, both directly and indirectly, to the exponential increase in oil and gas prices.
-August and September this year saw the highest level of inflation in Germany in 50 years totaling a staggering 8.8% (Hagstrom, 2022).
+August and September this year saw the highest level of inflation in Germany in 50 years totalling a staggering 8.8% (Hagstrom, 2022).
 It’s clear, then: the decade of ultra-low inflation is over and has been replaced by eye-watering price growth.

 Will inflation affect your company?